 Yeaxlee, B. (1929) Lifelong Education.
 A sketch of the range and significance of the adult education movement, London: Cassell and Company.

-To cite this article: Smith, M. K. (2002) ‘Malcolm Knowles, informal adult education, self-direction and andragogy’, the encyclopedia of informal education, www.infed.org/thinkers/et-knowl.htm.
+To cite this article: Smith, M. K. (2002) ‘Malcolm Knowles, informal adult education, self-direction and andragogy’, The encyclopedia of pedagogy and informal education, www.infed.org/thinkers/et-knowl.htm.

 © Mark K. Smith 2002